poboisvert/School_District_Analysis/README.md

 #### Figure 6: Reading score before modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/read_mod.png?raw=true" width="750" />

+The figure 6 seems to confirm that almost all students in the 9th grade got a passing grade, but we can not confirm it since we do not have any metrics like IQR, median or minimum.
 The figure 5 and 6 show the before (figure 5) and after the manipulation (figure 6) that the 9th grade wasn’t the worst or the best performer for the reading test.
 This analysis to not confirm a signigicant variation.

 #### Figure 7: Mathematics score before modification
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/math_ori.png?raw=true" width="750" />